I recently microwaved my flanks — and by that I mean the ones on my body — and lived to tell the tale.

 So recently I discovered the latest technology in body-sculpting called Onda, built entirely on microwaves.
 Fortunately, as it is a targeted way of body-sculpting, it does not involve entering a metal box and having microwaves beamed into me as I am being rotated on a plate.

-And by targeted, I mean that the energy is delivered by hand pieces, and is controlled in that it selectively targets fat cells.
-Devotees claim that it can reduce the appearance of cellulite, stimulates collagen fibres for a skin-tightening effect and help in fat loss, while plastic surgeons say that it can help smoothen out unevenness in the skin post-liposuction.
+And by targeted, I mean that the energy is delivered through hand pieces, and is controlled in that it selectively targets fat cells.
+Devotees claim that it can reduce the appearance of cellulite, stimulates collagen fibres for a skin-tightening effect and help in fat loss, while plastic surgeons say that it can help smoothen out post-liposuction unevenness in the skin.

 So I decided to give it a whirl.
 I visited Dr Kenneth Thean the medical director at Ensoul Clinic at International Building to learn about the technology.